Frequently Asked Questions

-No, EnMed would be an innovative new program within the Texas A&M College of Medicine, pending appropriate approvals, designed to educate a new kind of doctor who will invent transformational technology for health care.
-Students would enter as a distinct cohort, with coursework occurring primarily in the Texas Medical Center, as well as on the Texas A&M University campus in College Station.
+No, EnMed will be an innovative new program within the Texas A&M College of Medicine, pending appropriate approvals, designed to educate a new kind of doctor who will invent transformational technology for health care.
+Students will enter as a distinct cohort, with coursework occurring primarily in the Texas Medical Center, as well as on the Texas A&M University campus in College Station.

 How is EnMed different from a traditional M.D. program?

-EnMed students would fulfill all academic and professional requirements for the medical degree, but will have the opportunity to engage in additional experiences involving engineering, innovation, and entrepreneurship.
-These experiences would be integrated into the curriculum from day one, uniquely preparing EnMed graduates to be leaders in inventing and applying cutting-edge technologies into medical practice.
+EnMed students will fulfill all academic and professional requirements for the medical degree, but will have the opportunity to engage in additional experiences involving engineering, innovation, and entrepreneurship.
+These experiences will be integrated into the curriculum from day one, uniquely preparing EnMed graduates to be leaders in inventing and applying cutting-edge technologies into medical practice.

 Will EnMed allow the Texas A&M University College of Medicine to admit students beyond its limit of 200?

 No, the Texas A&M College of Medicine has a maximum of 200 students.
-Fifty of these admitted students would be accepted into the EnMed program.
+Fifty of these admitted students will be accepted into the EnMed program.